Oluwatosin123/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11. Write a script that counts the number of directories and sub-directories in the current directory.
 12. Create a script that displays the 10 newest files in the current directory.
 13. Create a script that takes a list of words as input and prints only words that appear exactly once.
-14. Display lines containing the pattern “root” from the file
+14. Display lines containing the pattern “root” from the file.
+15. Display the number of lines that contain the pattern “bin” in the file /etc/passwd